-This easy DIY Milk and Honey soap can be made in just 10 minutes, and it boasts lots of great skin benefits from the goat’s milk and honey!
+This easy DIY Milk and Honey soap can be made in just 10 minutes, and it boasts lots of great skin benefits from the goats milk and honey!
 A wonderful quick and easy homemade gift idea!

-I love these soaps for their sweet delicate aroma and for the great skin benefits, but what I love even more is the fact that I can whip up an entire batch of these beauties in under 10 minutes!
+I love these natural soaps for their sweet delicate aroma and for the incredible skin benefits, but what I love even more is the fact that I can whip up an entire batch of these beauties in under 10 minutes!
 They’ll take a little longer to firm up, but the actual “work” part is done in less than 10 minutes.

 When the soap is completely melted, stir in 3 tablespoons of honey and a few drops of yellow soap colorant.
 I also added one drop of red colorant to give my soap more of a golden hue.

 When the soap is cool and firm, carefully remove them from the silicone mold.

 These DIY milk & honey soaps make a fantastic homemade gift – perfect for friends, family, teachers, coaches, and neighbors!
 They’re great for fundraisers and craft fairs, too!